-21. Rules made under the provisions of this Act may provide that any person who imports any animal into Gibraltar in breach of the rules shall be liable on summary conviction to a fine of $\pounds400$ and to imprisonment for six months
+21. Rules made under the provisions of this Act may provide-

+- (a) that any person who moves or imports any animal into Gibraltar, or attempts to move or import any animal into Gibraltar, in breach of the rules shall be liable, on summary conviction, to a fine up to level 4 on the standard scale or to imprisonment for up to six months or both; and - (b) such other penalties as are necessary.